catalyst-fp7/documents/interoperability/interoperability.md

 ## The IBIS model

-The IBIS model has already been translated before into RDF (see appendix), but that implementation has many flaws.
+The IBIS model has already been translated before into RDF (see Annex), but that implementation has many flaws.
 In particular, we need links between generic ideas to be first-class objects, so we can vote on them, record their history, etc.
 Otherwise, we follow the classical IBIS model.